Volunteers handing out badges and checking IDs, from left: Lamin Manneh, Frannie Cohen and Sidney Cohen.

 Betty Woelfel with her dog Miles watches as husband Harlan Woelfel tosses a bean bag.

-Gallaghers’ owners Tom and Marcie Kretzler are ready to pour their beers.
+Gallaghers’ owners Tom and Marcie Kretzler.

 Kory Leuders, owner of beverage catering service Tap Truck, pours a taste of cider out of his 1951 GMC panel truck.